mirozek/simpleweather/README.md

 That program is a simple weather program who will give you current temperature and other information about weather in Poland, it required just enter a Poland zip code.

-You can run it with Exe.java - program will start automatically.
+You can run it with AppLauncher - program will start automatically.